asyncapi/bindings/anypointmq/README.md

 <a name="channel"></a>
 ## Channel Binding Object

-The Anypoint MQ [Channel Binding Object](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#channel-bindings-object) is defined by a [JSON Schema](json_schemas/channel.json) that currently defines *no fields*.
+The Anypoint MQ [Channel Binding Object](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#channel-bindings-object) is defined by a [JSON Schema](json_schemas/channel.json), which currently defines only the *optional* `bindingVersion` field:

+- `bindingVersion`: The version of the Anypoint MQ bindings specification that defines the content of this channel binding object.

-Fields MAY be present but are ignored if the channel binding object is interpreted according to this version of the bindings specification.
+Additional fields MAY be present but are ignored if the channel binding object is interpreted according to this version of the bindings specification.

-Because an empty channel binding object does not add any information to an AsyncAPI document, it is RECOMMENDED that AsyncAPI documents omit channel binding objects for `anypointmq`.
+Because a channel binding object just containing `bindingVersion` does not add any information to an AsyncAPI document, it is RECOMMENDED that AsyncAPI documents omit channel binding objects for `anypointmq`.

 ### Examples